Top 12 Niche Scraper Pricing and Costs: 2026 Guide

 Why Thunderbit Stands Out:

 Thunderbit is designed for non-technical users—sales, ecommerce, real estate, you name it.
-The AI does the heavy lifting, so you can go from “I need this data” to “Here’s my spreadsheet” in minutes.
-And with both cloud and browser scraping, you get speed or login flexibility as needed.
+The AI suggests fields, supports subpage and pagination workflows, and exports to spreadsheet-friendly formats without making users build selectors.
+With both cloud and browser scraping, you can choose speed or login flexibility as needed.

 User Feedback: